mishramonalisha76/mishramonalisha76/README.md

 ### Hi there 👋
 I'm Monalisha Mishra, a frontend developer familiar with full stack skills.
-In love with the startup and web3 combo culture and want to explore more by
+In love with the startup and web3 combo culture and now want to get hands-on experience in it.

 **About Me**